 Jim has been in Boston since 1980 and after driving around in sales for over thirty years, he knows what lane he should be in (you can shave minutes off your drive if you know what lane to be in).
 He’ll tell you to drive the city whenever you can.

 Keep your car clean, inside and out.
 Definitely don’t smoke in your car (can I get an AMEN?).

 Take advantage of the support Uber offers.
 I didn’t realize they have how-to videos, tips from seasoned Uber driver-partners, and 24/7 phone support right in the Uber app for driver-partners.

-If you’re in Boston: Tips from a local
+If you’re in Boston: The Best of Boston – Tips from a local

 - Get a soda and a real local flavor of a Boston neighborhood.
 If you’re here on a Sunday, head down south of Washington Street from 10am – 4pm where they have food trucks and art galleries open.
 There’s usually arts and crafits fair with everything from wholistic foods to cool tee shirts.